 The time has finally come to publish your either entire membership website built from scratch or specific posts and pages.

-The process of making it happen depends on the software you’re using, but either it takes one click or a couple.
+Making it happen depends on the software you’re using, but it takes one click or a couple.
 Yes, it’s easy.

 This is also when you put your pricing (if any) live, so people can sign up and create a members’ account.